slaube86/news-reader/README.md

 - Mobile sidebar with slide-in/slide-out, overlay, and auto-close.
 - Sidebar grouped by language: 🇩🇪 German → 🇮🇷 Persian → 🇺🇸 American → 🌐 Other.
 - Translation of Persian articles via Cloudflare Workers AI (m2m100 model).
+- **Interactive World Map**: Toggle map view via "🗺️ Karte" button.
+Displays an interactive Leaflet.js map with circle markers sized by article count per country.
+45 countries with multilingual keyword detection (German, English, Farsi).
+Sidebar shows country list with article counts; clicking a country flies the map to its location and shows a detail panel with source breakdown and article links.
-- **Spy Chat loading animation**: While feeds load for the first time, an encrypted agent chat (8 randomized dialog pairs like FALKE/SCHAKAL, ADLER/KOBRA, etc.) simulates realistic intelligence communication with typing indicators and timed message bubbles.
+- **Spy Chat loading animation**: While feeds load for the first time, an encrypted agent chat (11 randomized dialog pairs in German, Farsi, and English) simulates realistic intelligence communication with typing indicators and timed message bubbles.
 - **Spy Chat toast notifications**: During background refreshes (when articles are already visible), agent chat messages appear as compact toast bubbles (max 2 stacked) in the bottom-right corner.
 On initial load (no articles yet), a simple "Feeds werden geladen… (X s)" counter is shown instead.
 - Offline support via IndexedDB.